Why Basement Waterproofing Systems Fail (And What Causes It Over Time)

 If you are already seeing warning signs such as damp walls or recurring moisture, it may help to first review signs of failed basement waterproofing to confirm whether your system is no longer working as intended.

-This guide explains the most common reasons basement waterproofing systems fail, how those failures develop, and what conditions increase the risk over time.
+This guide explains the most common reasons basement waterproofing systems fail, how those failures develop, and which problems usually point to maintenance, repair, or a larger system issue.

 How Basement Waterproofing Systems Are Supposed to Work